Dealer

 Cooktop

-Even if you rarely cook: You can't do without a cooker to prepare hot food.
-One of the innovative cooktop extractor systems from BORA is a good choice for the minimalist kitchen, as you can dispense with an additional extractor bonnet altogether.
-The cooking vapours are extracted downwards directly next to the hob and do not spread throughout the room.
-Your wall remains free and immediately appears more spacious.
+is a good choice for the minimalist kitchen, as you don't need an additional extractor bonnet at all.
+The cooking vapours are extracted downwards directly next to the cooktop and do not spread throughout the room.
+Your wall remains free and looks more spacious.

 Refrigerator